Register Now For HazMobile Collection

 Liquid wastes will not be decanted, so people need to bring containers they are happy to leave at the collection site.

-Once at the HazMobile site, the material will be handled by trained staff and all the material collected is either recycled or destroyed using the correct technology.
+Once at the HazMobile site, the material will be handled by trained staff and either recycled or destroyed using the appropriate methods.

 Some waste materials are re-used such as most of the waste oil and petrol, which are used as fuel for the likes of large New Zealand cement kilns.